ignite/cli/docs/docs/02-guide/05-loan.md

 2. **Create a Module:**

-Create a module with a dependency on the standard Cosmos SDK `bank` module.
+Create a new "loan" module that is based on the standard Cosmos SDK `bank` module.

 ```bash
 ignite scaffold module loan --dep bank